megalus/lamina/.junie/guidelines.md

 This is a public python library hosted in PyPI.
 All configuration is inside `pyproject.toml` file.

 Use semantic versioning for commit messages.
-Use `fix:` if new code only changes or adds tests.
-Use `feat:` if the decorator is changed.
-Use `chore:` if the non-test code is changed but not the decorator.
-Use `docs:` if the documentation is changed.
-Use `refactor:` if the code is changed but not the decorator and not the tests.
+Create a one-line commit.
+Do not use "`".

+Use `feat:` if commit create new code in both ./lamina and ./tests.

+Use `fix:` if commit only changes the code in both ./lamina and ./tests.

+Use `chore:` if commit changes files outside ./lamina and ./tests.

+Use `BREAKING CHANGE:` if a python version changes in pyproject.toml.

+Use `ci:` if commit changes files only in ./github or the pyproject.toml.

+Use `docs:` if commit changes files only in README.

+Use `refactor:` if commit changes files in ./src but not in ./tests.

 Project versioning is done during GitHub actions `.github/publish.yml` workflow, using the [auto-changelog](https://github.com/KeNaCo/auto-changelog) library.